What is boiler room fraud?

-Acquittal for man accused of boiler room fraud
+Boiler room fraud case: acquittal for man accused of boiler room fraud

 The man, who was one of three defendants, was charged with conspiracy to defraud.
 The prosecution alleged the complainant had been defrauded over several years as part of a highly sophisticated ‘boiler room’ fraud operation.
 In boiler room frauds, a broker, usually operating from an overseas firm, will cold call a potential investor and propose they buy shares in a particular company.